-Our findings show that Springer-Nature leads in terms of both overall OA article volume and total APCs with a clear focus on generating revenue from gold OA, which corroborates findings from previous studies (Crawford, 2021; Rodrigues et al., 2020; Zhang et al., 2022).
-Rodrigues et al.'s (2020) found that Springer-Nature publishes 35% of journals in DOAJ, which represents an even larger share than what they control in the traditional publishing market.
+Our findings show that Springer-Nature leads in terms of both overall OA article volume and total APCs with a clear focus on generating revenue from gold OA, corroborating previous studies (Crawford, 2021; Rodrigues et al., 2020; Zhang et al., 2022).
+Rodrigues et al. (2020) found that Springer-Nature publishes 35% of journals in DOAJ, which represents an even larger share than what they control in the traditional publishing market.
 Springer-Nature's dominance in the gold OA market can partially be attributed to their strategy to focus on acquiring well-established OA publishers and journals, but also a large volume of new journal titles (Rodrigues et al, 2020).
-For example, between 1992 and 2020 34 Nature derivatives (e.g., Nature Genetics, Nature Ecology and Evolution) were founded (Khelfaoui & Gingras, 2022) one of which is now the OA journal with the second highest sum of APCs in our dataset.
-As of 2021, Springer-Nature's flagship journal Nature charges a hybrid APC of \$11,200 (Noorden, 2020).In 2008, Springer-Nature acquired BioMed Central (BMC), a prominent and large OA publisher with more than 300 journals2.
-Jahn and Tullneys (2016) found that most APC fees for German institutions were spent on Springer-Nature journals, possibly owing to their merger with BMC and other publishers like Springer Science + Business Media and Nature Publishing Group in 2015.
-Such acquisitions are typical for the oligopoly of academic publishers and significantly influence their market power (Lariviére et al., 2015).
-Our data shows that Springer-Nature publishes the two gold journals that generate the highest revenues: the mega journal Scientific Reports, which accounts for revenues from APCs of \$105.1 million, followed by the large multidisciplinary journal Nature Communications, associated with revenues of \$71.2 million.
+For example, between 1992 and 2020, 34 Nature derivatives (e.g., Nature Genetics, Nature Ecology and Evolution) were founded (Khelfaoui & Gingras, 2022), one of which is now the OA journal with the second highest sum of APCs in our dataset.
+As of 2021, Springer-Nature's flagship journal Nature charges a hybrid APC of \$11,200 (Noorden, 2020).
+In 2008, Springer-Nature acquired BioMed Central (BMC), a prominent and large OA publisher with more than 300 journals2.
+Our data shows that Springer-Nature publishes the two gold journals that generate the highest revenues: Scientific Reports and Nature Communications.
 Together, these two flagship journals bring in 39.9% of Springer-Nature's \$442.1 million gold OA revenues.
 Khelfaoui and Gingras (2022) describe the system in which rejected manuscripts are transferred from most to least prestigious (and selective) journals in the Nature family with Nature on top, and the OA journals Nature Communications in the middle and Scientific Reports on the bottom of the manuscript transfer pyramid.
 Even though its APCs are higher, Khoo (2019) found that Scientific Reports overtook the well-established OA journal PLOS ONE as the largest mega journal in 2017.
 Despite their focus on gold OA, Springer-Nature also generates \$147.6 million from hybrid APCs and demonstrates significant growth with the number of hybrid articles increasing by 83.9% from 2015 to 2018.
 This suggests that Springer-Nature is likely to maintain and further build on its dominance in the OA market.